wallarm/product-documentation/docs/2.16/admin-en/configure-parameters-en.md

 To allow **libdetection** to parse and check the request body, please ensure that buffering of a client request body is enabled ([`proxy_request_buffering on`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_request_buffering)).

+!!! warning "Memory consumption increase"
+    When analyzing attacks using the libdetection library, the amount of memory consumed by NGINX and Wallarm processes may increase by about 10%.

 !!! info
     This parameter can be set inside the http, server and location blocks.